Museum education officers create and deliver a varied, dynamic and informative programme of museum education for adults and children

 • Although many opportunities are in large towns and cities, independent and specialist museums also exist in smaller towns and in rural areas, broadening the range of both employment and volunteering opportunities.

 • Temporary and fixed-term contracts are common, which can vary from a few months up to a few years.
-Freelance work is also becoming more common.
+Freelance work is also becoming more common, for small projects, or longer-term but temporary projects or exhibitions.

 • People from minority groups are currently under-represented in the museum sector.
 However, organisations such as the Museums Association (MA) and Group for Education in Museums (GEM) are actively involved in promoting wider access and opportunities through increasing the diversity of staff, volunteers and audiences.